exercism/python/concepts/classes/about.md

 # About

-`Classes` combine data with behaviour.
+`Classes` combine data with behavior.
 Class are used to create copies or `instances`, commonly known as `objects`.
 Objects can represent real world entities (_such as Cars or Cats_) - or more abstract concepts (_such as integers, vehicles, or mammals_).
 Classes are integral to an [object oriented programming][oop] (OOP) approach, which asks the programmer to think about modeling a problem as one or more objects that interact with one another, keep state, and act upon data.